-The waste material extracted from the mine will be deposited in pre-evaluated areas chosen based on specific engineering requirements that predetermined the suitability and safety of slope and pile stability.
-A total of three location alternatives were assessed to determine the optimal location.
-Additionally, the use of voids within the mine will be maximized to reduce surface impact.
-The tailings from the DMS concentration unit are deposited in separate piles distinct from general waste piles.
+DMS concentration unit are deposited in separate piles distinct from general waste piles.
 There are plans to donate these materials to municipalities or use them in civil construction.
 However, the current project plan involves depositing all tailings in designated piles within the project area until interest in recycling and reuse purposes is expressed and feasibility is determined.

-Regarding impacts on the biotic environment, it's crucial to note that the areas designated for the mining project installation have already been significantly affected by longstanding anthropogenic activities, such as neighbouring mineral exploration and proximity to the Barreiros community.
+Regarding impacts on the biotic environment, it is crucial to note that the areas designated for the mining project installation have already been significantly affected by longstanding anthropogenic activities, such as neighbouring mineral exploration and proximity to the Barreiros community.
 Moreover, the construction phase of the Bandeira Project and its associated environmental impacts necessitate vegetation suppression in specific areas to facilitate further project development.

 The current environmental conditions in the area are conducive to project installation.
-The local flora and fauna have been shaped by longstanding anthropogenic activities, resulting in resilient fauna populations and vegetation in the early stages of regeneration.
+The local flora and fauna have been shaped by longstanding anthropogenic activities, resulting in resilient faunal populations and vegetation in the early stages of regeneration.
 However, activities such as vegetation suppression and noise generation from machinery and equipment will disturb the local fauna and may lead to habitat loss for terrestrial species.
-This could potentially impact less mobile specimens during the initial clearing phases in the area.
+This could potentially impact less-mobile specimens during the initial clearing phases in the area.
 Vegetation suppression activities will be supervised by a team of biologists tasked with conducting proper surveys and, when necessary, rescuing animals before implementing habitat-altering actions.
 The Fauna Monitoring Program will be conducted throughout the installation and operation stage of the Project.
-It will provide and track key biodiversity indicators to allow for better evaluation of project impacts on local fauna.
+It will provide and track key biodiversity indicators to allow for better evaluation of Project impacts on local fauna.